openedx/edx-ui-toolkit/README.md

 make a pull request from your fork.
 The first time you make a pull request, you may be asked to sign a Contributor Agreement.

 Please refer to our [contributor guidelines](https://github.com/edx/edx-ui-toolkit/blob/master/CONTRIBUTING.md) for important additional information.

 ## Getting Started

 1. Get the code (e.g. clone the repository).
+2. Install a supported version of Node.js (4.x)
-2. Install the Node requirements:
+3. Install the Node requirements:

         $ npm install